Aleixo de Menezes: Controversy

-Francisco Ros bishop of Angamaly consecreated by Aleixo de Menesis, just after the Synod of Diamper, has mentioned in his letter to Padroado that Archbishop de Menesis added few additional canons on his own to the Portuguese version of the decrees of Synod, which was submitted to Holy See after it ended.
-The currently available malayalam version, on which participants signed, lacks 35 of the Canons given in the Portuguese text.
+Francisco Ros bishop of Angamaly consecrated by Aleixo de Menesis, just after the Synod of Diamper, has mentioned in his letter to Padroado that Archbishop de Menesis added a few additional canons on his own to the Portuguese version of the decrees of Synod, which was submitted to Holy See after it ended.
+The currently available Malayalam version, on which participants signed, lacks 35 of the Canons given in the Portuguese text.